YuukanOO/uniformcss.com/docs/introduction/installation.md

 ## Getting up and running

-Uniform is super easy to get started and setup, all you need to do is add the `.scss` project or use the precompiled `.css` file.
+Uniform is super easy to get started and setup, all you need to do is add Uniform to your `.scss` project or use the precompiled `.css` file.
 You can get started using the following ways:

 1. Use **npm** to install the Uniform package.
 2. Use the **jsDelivr CDN** to link directly to the Uniform stylesheet.